andweeb/Ki/docs/markdown/File.md

 # [docs](index.md) » File
 ---

-File class that subclasses [Entity](Entity.html) to represent some directory or file
+File class that subclasses [Entity](Entity.html) to represent some directory or file to be automated

 ## API Overview